 Installed a chilled water loop and replaced a/c chiller plants.
 The chilled water loop was completed in 2009; the Diamond Head chiller plant was completed in 2009.
 HNL will reduce their energy usage by 3,850 MWh annually.

-Replaced light fixtures in the Interisland Parking Structure with fluorescent fixtures.
+Replaced light fixtures in all Parking Structures with fluorescent fixtures.
 The existing fixtures used 175 watts each while the fluorescent fixtures uses 85 watts and have a five times greater life expectancy.

 Added remote control and data acquisition devices (Supervisory Control and Data Acquisition or SCADA) to electrical switches to allow the Energy Monitoring and Control Systems (EMCS) to better control electrical use for energy conservation.